-Congratulations on your purchase of a NETGEAR® high-speed wireless router, the 54 Mbps Wireless ADSL2+ Modem Router Model DG834G.
+Congratulations on your purchase of a NETGEAR® high-speed wireless router, the DGN2000 Wireless-N ADSL2+ Modem Router.

 Before you begin installing your router, check the package contents (see "Unpacking Your New Router" on page 1).
 Become familiar with the front and back panels of your router-especially the LEDs-and the important information on the router label (see "Hardware Features" on page 2).
-Then, read the section on "Positioning Your Wireless Router" on page 6 to ensure that you have selected the best location to install your router.
+Then, read the section on "Positioning Your Wireless Router" on page 5 to ensure that you have selected the best location to install your router.

-This chapter describes how to set up the router on your Local Area Network (LAN) and connect to the Internet.
-It describes how to set up your wireless ADSL2+ modem router for Internet access and configure basic wireless connectivity.
+This chapter describes how to set up the wireless-N modem router on your Local Area Network (LAN) and connect to the Internet.
+It describes how to set up your wireless-N modem router for Internet access and configure basic wireless connectivity.